BackEndByAlex/token-auth/README.md

 # Token-Auth Module

 A lightweight, dependency-free JavaScript module for issuing, verifying, and revoking JWT-style authentication tokens.
-Designed for educational purposes and small-scale applications requiring basic token-based authentication with key rotation, expiration handling, and revocation capabilities.
+Designed for educational purposes and small-scale applications requiring basic token-based authentication with key rotation, expiration handling, evocation and refreshToken capabilities.

 ## Features

 - **Token Creation**: Generate signed tokens with custom payloads and expiration times
 - **Token Verification**: Validate token signatures and check revocation status
-- **Token Revocation**: Maintain a revocation list for invalidated tokens
+- **Token Revocation**: Maintain a revocation list for

+- **Refresh Token**: Refreshes a token by verify the old one and request a new one.

+invalidated tokens
 - **Key Rotation**: Automatic key rotation with configurable intervals
 - **Base64URL Encoding**: RFC 4648 compliant encoding/decoding
 - **Zero Dependencies**: No external libraries required